-Location Request Existing Planning Policy/ Regional Plan Review Considerations Summary of Public Comment Staff Recommendation Requests to be considered ed in Phase 5 Holding Zone lands off Herring Cove Road, Spryfield area, Halifax (C070-A, C071, C074 and C333) C070-A: Request from Armco Capital Inc. to extend Urban Service Area boundary to allow for serviced development on the full extent of the proposed Clifton Heights subdivision, Spryfield area, Halifax (PIDs 00325985, 00330803, 00330811, and 00319871), related to an active subdivision application (File #22930) C071: Request from Kevin Riles on behalf of North American Real Estate to amend the current planning policy to allow for development on lands near Kidston Lake (portion of PID 00283283 within the Holding zone) C074: Request from Stephen Adams, on behalf of the property owners, to extend the Urban Service Area boundary on PID 00277228 to allow for serviced development on the full extent of these lands C333: Request from Stephen Adams on behalf of property owner to extend the Urban Service Area boundary to allow for serviced development on the full extent of these lands Under the Regional Plan, these lands are designated Urban Settlement and located outside the Urban Service Area boundary.
-Under the Halifax MPS/Mainland South Secondary Plan, the lands are designated RDD and zoned Holding.
-The lands are envisioned to be comprehensively developed when services are made available.
-Servicing Considerations Policy SU-4 sets out criteria which must be considered before a significant expansion is undertaken to the Urban Service Area boundary, including: (c) if required, a watershed or sub-watershed study has been completed in accordance with Policy E-23; (d) that, if required to pay for growth-related municipal infrastructure costs, a municipal infrastructure charge area has been established or is adopted concurrently with the boundary amendment; (e) the need to oversize the water, wastewater or stormwater systems to allow for future development within an Urban Settlement or Urban Reserve designation; and (f) a charge needed to pay for growth related improvements to the water, wastewater or stormwater systems has, where required, been approved by the Review Board.
-Halifax Water has indicated that the Holding Zone lands have not previously been included in their development projections, and an Infrastructure Master Plan is needed to determine future water and wastewater servicing needs before the Urban Service Area boundary is adjusted.
-Mobility Considerations The Herring Cove Road Functional Plan highlighted significant transportation constraints for the Herring Cove Road area as a result of existing and planned development in the area.
-A land use component of the Functional Plan has yet to be completed.
-The Rapid Transit Strategy proposed a Bus Rapid Transit (BRT) line along Herring Cove Road, ending at Greystone Drive.
-The focus for significant additional de 18 public submissions received Residents were generally opposed to development in the area and wanted to see better protection for wilderness areas and expressed that is has ecological value.
+Location Request Existing Planning Policy/ Regional Plan Review Considerations Summary of Public Comment Staff Recommendation Requests to be considered ed in Phase 5 Holding Zone lands off Herring Cove Road, Spryfield area, Halifax C070-A, C071, C074 and C333) C070-A: Request from Armco Capital Inc. to extend Urban Service Area boundary to allow for serviced development on the full extent of the proposed Clifton Heights subdivision, Spryfield area, Halifax (PIDs 00325985, 00330803, 00330811, and 00319871), related to an active subdivision application (File #22930) C071: Request from Kevin Riles on behalf of North American Real Estate to amend the current planning policy to allow for development on lands near Kidston Lake (portion of PID 00283283 within the Holding zone) C074: Request from Stephen Adams, on behalf of the property owners, to extend the Urban Service Area boundary on PID 00277228 to allow for serviced development on the full extent of these lands C333: Request from Stephen Adams on behalf of property owner to extend the Urban Service Area boundary to allow for serviced development on the full extent of these lands Halifax Water has indicated that the Holding Zone lands have not previously been included in their development projections, and an Infrastructure Master Plan is needed to determine future water and 18 public submissions received Residents were generally opposed to development in the area and wanted to see better protection for wilderness areas and expressed that is has ecological value.
 This area is used for recreational purposes and residents would like to see it protected.
 To protect this area, development should be focused on increasing density in existing neighbourhoods.
 There was a concern about the impact of development on water quality and general environmental concerns in this area.
 In addition, some residents would like to see more acquisition of land in this area as many have come to see the importance of outdoor space due to COVID-19.
 This area may be important for wildlife corridors.
 Residents believed that this development could impact traffic and there was a need for more and better transit.
-There were also comments related to better park programming, concerns over climate change and GHG emissions, the need for affordable housing, the need for better planning at the community level and public engagement.
-Reconsider during Phase 5 - Future Growth There has not been sufficient analysis completed to recommend extending the Urban Service Area boundary at this time.
+There were also comments related to better park programming, concerns over climate change and GHG emissions, the need for able housing, the need for better planning at the community level and public engagement.
+Reconsider during Phase 5 - Future Growtl There has not been sufficient analysis complet to recommend extending the Urban Service Ar boundary at this time.
 The proposed extension does not meet the intent of Policy SU-4.
-Further work is required to consider the environmental constraints on the site, and to determine new planning policy and regulations which will support the development of a complete community.
-Therefore, staff recommend that these lands be considered together with the Kidston Lake Urban Reserve area.
+Furthe work is required to consider the environmental constraints on the site, and to determine new planning policy and regulations which will supp the development of a complete community.
+Therefore, staff recommend that these lands b considered together with the Kidston Lake Urb Reserve area.
 This work will begin in Phase 5 (Future Growth), at which time staff will recommend to Regional Council whether background study to support future master planning in this area should commence.
-Background studies would include ecological and cultural considerations, as well as baseline transportation and water and wastewater infrastructure studies.
+Background studies would include ecological a cultural considerations, as well as baseline transportation and water and wastewater infrastructure studies.